 We observed the expected antagonistic interaction between the two stressors, but only when the Daphnia received a laboratory microbial inoculum and not when they received a natural microbial inoculum.
 Kagami et al. (2007), Agha et al. (2016) and Boudry et al. (2020), also showed an antagonistic interaction between mold-like infections and cyanobacteria for Daphnia survival in laboratory experiments.
 Kagami et al. (2007) and Agha et al. (2016), explained this antagonism by the observation that obligate, fungal parasites from inedible diatoms and cyanobacteria, can transfer energy and nutrients from otherwise inedible algae to Daphnia, and thereby increase Daphnia growth and survival.
-It is not known whether the here used oomycte-like infection also infects cyanobacteria, but most likely not.
+It is not known whether the oomycete-like infection used here also infects cyanobacteria, but most likely not.
 The obtained results are in line with our second hypothesis, more in particular that tolerance to the stressors and the stressor interaction type is microbiome-mediated.
 Daphnia survival was differently impacted when they received the natural or the laboratory-derived microbial inoculum.
 When Daphnia were exposed to the lab microbial inoculum, an antagonistic interaction between the two stressor treatments was observed, while this was not the case when Daphnia were exposed to a natural microbial inoculum.

 Thus, the interaction between the stressors differed between the two microbial inocula treatments.
 This can be explained because the natural microbial community was more diverse and differently structured, and as such could provide a broader pool of microbiota.
 Originally, we expected this broader pool of bacteria to be beneficial for Daphnia fitness.
-A broader pool of bacteria is beneficial if (i) a general uptake of more strains includes strains that have a positive effect on defence mechanisms linked with survival, or (ii) if Daphnia recruits particular microbial strains to protect the host against the stressor.
+A broader pool of bacteria is beneficial if (i) a general uptake of more strains includes strains that have a positive effect on defense mechanisms linked with survival, or (ii) if Daphnia recruits particular microbial strains to protect the host against the stressor.
 Nevertheless, in the obtained results, we found that when Daphnia were inoculated with a less diverse lab microbial inoculum, the antagonistic effect between the stressors appeared.
 In that combination the relative abundance of one particular class, the Microbacteriaceae, was significantly higher.
-Potentially this can be due to reduced competition between multiple bacterial strains if bacterial diversity is lower, such that beneficial strains (e.g., Microbacteriaceae) can thrive better.
+This can potentially be due to reduced competition between multiple bacterial strains if bacterial diversity is lower, such that beneficial strains (e.g., Microbacteriaceae) can thrive better.
 Additionally, these bacterial strains in guts with low bacterial diversity, may interact more strongly with the stressors or boost host tolerance more strongly (as they do not have to compete with many other bacterial strains).
 Interestingly, Microbacteriaceae are bio-degraders capable of producing hydrolytic enzymes, such as chitinase, cellulase and glucanase.
 Part of these components are present in cyanobacteria and oomycetes.
 As such the presence of this group of bacteria could have increased the availability of essential nutrients and substrates for the Daphnia individuals, which may in turn could have contributed to the increased Daphnia survival (Motiei et al., 2020).
 The causal role of Microbacteriaceae in increasing Daphnia survival under combined stressor treatments needs, however, further investigation, e.g. through mono-association experiments.